MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 If you are satisfied with your model, you can [publish your model](publish-model.md) to make it available.
 Similarly, because you can only have  two trained versions available at a time, you can publish a version if you do not want it to be overwritten by a new version.

-For more information about the nuances of improving your model performance, under the **Last trained version** and in the **Tips section**, select **Improve model performance**.
-This tip only appears for the AI model types where it is applicable.
+For more information about the nuances of improving your model performance, see the message underneath your performance score.

 ## Retrain and republish existing models
+Whereas training creates a new version by updating your configuration, retraining creates a new version using the same configuration as your current version.
+The benefit of retraining is that it will study any new data so that your model stays accurate over time.
+This action is only applicable to certain AI model types.

 1. Sign in to [PowerApps](https://web.powerapps.com/) and then, in the navigation pane, select **AI Builder** > **Models**.
 1. Follow the steps for your model type:
     - Binary classification and text classification models:

-        In the **Performance** section, select the **…** menu to the right of **Training report**, and then select **Retrain**.
+        In the **Performance** section, select the **…** menu, and then select **Retrain now**.

-    - Object detection models:

-        Select **New version** and then follow the on-screen instructions to train your model.

 1. This replaces your last trained version.
-Now, publish this version.
+Now, publish this version if ready.

 Perform these steps on each of your AI Builder models to get your AI models up and running again.